Lifting Stars Pet Homecare

 Can my children be present for my pet’s euthanasia?
 How about my friends?

 Being present at the procedure can be an important emotional experience for some children.
 However, it can be traumatizing to others.
-The Association for Pet Loss and Bereavement provides a succinct guide which outlines key considerations for helping children through the loss of a beloved pet:
+The Association for Pet Loss and Bereavement provides a succinct guide that outlines key considerations for helping children through the loss of a beloved pet.

-Additionally, please review our Grief Support resources for further guidance on the subject.
-These guides can help you decide whether your children are ready to attend the euthanasia appointment and to help you prepare them if they are.
+Additionally, please review our grief support resources for further guidance on the subject.
+These guides can help you decide whether your children are ready to attend the euthanasia appointment and help you prepare them if they are.

 How much time is allowed for euthanasia or quality-of-life consultation appointments?